 The MPO coordinates with local government departments to reduce natural disaster risks by assessing capital investments, identifying at-risk assets, evaluating approaches to system management with operations and maintenance that reduce the vulnerability of transportation infrastructure.
 Strategies such as scenario planning, corridor planning, and asset management plans give the region the ability to adapt to changing conditions and recover rapidly from disruptions due to extreme weather.
+The MPO plans to develop a Resiliency Plan.

-Travel and Tourism - Enhance travel and tourism.
+10. Travel and Tourism - Enhance travel and tourism.